aarontgrogg/NoLoJS/index.md

 ## Contact

-If you'd like to just reach out to me for some reason, please feel free to do so via email (aarontgrogg@gmail.com) or any of the contact methods listed on [my GitHub profile](https://github.com/aarontgrogg).
+If you'd like to just reach out to me for some reason, please feel free to do so via email (aarontgrogg@gmail.com) or any of the contact methods listed on [my GitHub profile](https://github.com/aarontgrogg) or [my website](https://aarontgrogg.com/).